Simple Dynamics for Plurality Consensus: Lower bounds

 After some easy calculations, we get

 As for $p(g)$, by similar calculations, we obtain the following bound

-From the above two equations, we immediately have the following bounds on the expectation of the r.v.'s $X^{r}$ and $X^g$ counting the nodes colored with $r$ and $g$, respectively (at the next time step).
+From the above two equations, we get the following bounds on the expectation of the r.v.'s $X^{r}$ and $X^g$ counting the nodes colored with $r$ and $g$, respectively (at the next round).

-By a standard application of Chernoff's Bound, we can prove that, if $s \leqslant \eta n$ for a sufficiently small $\eta>0$, the initial value $c_r$ will w.h.p. decreases by a constant factor, going much below the new majority $c_g$.
-Then, by applying iteratively the above reasoning we get that the process w.h.p. will not converge to $r$.
+By a standard application of Chernoff's Bound, we can prove that, if $s \leqslant \eta n$ for a sufficiently small $\eta>0$, the initial value $c_r$ will w.h.p. decreases by a constant factor, going much below the new plurality $c_g$.
+Then, by applying iteratively the above reasoning we get that the process will not converge to $r$, w.h.p.

 \textbf{- Case $\delta_r = 1$, $\delta_g = 4$, and $\delta_b = 1$} (and color-symmetric cases).
 In this case it is even simpler to show that w.h.p., starting from the same initial configuration considered in the previous case, the process will not converge to color $r$.